bdrainer/k8s_deploy/README.md

 The K8s files shown here are likely outdated and reflect what was used at the time.

+The applications making up the testing platform were Spring Boot microservices.
+We utilized the [Spring Cloud Config Server](https://spring.io/projects/spring-cloud-config)  for externalizing the applications' configuration.

 ## Gradle
 Using Gradle and its copy filtering feature, the values in gradle.properties were used to define the release.
 This created one place the Ops team had to go to update the release.
 All other files in the branch are common across